vishnux/NBA-Player-Analysis/README.md

 # Data Source

 We found the original data for our project from Basketball Reference (www.basketball-reference.com) which records the in-game performance and statistics of basketball players in the NBA during games.
-The second set of datasets we will be using comes from the NBA’s official website which records the players heights and weights for every NBA season.
+The second set of datasets we will be using comes from the NBA’s official website which records the players' heights and weights for every NBA season.

+## Contribute

+Contributions to the DistilYT project are welcome!
+If you have any ideas, bug fixes, or enhancements, feel free to submit a pull request.

+You can open an [issue](https://github.com/vishnux/DistilYT/issues) or [pull request](https://github.com/vishnux/DistilYT/pulls).

+Here are some ideas on [How to Contribute](https://opensource.guide/how-to-contribute/).

+Please adhere to this project's [Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).